top of page

 Middle Lypiatt is perched on the South-facing side of the Toadsmoor Valley in the Cotswolds.
 The Cotswolds is the largest Area of Outstanding Natural Beauty in England, running from Bath in the South to Chipping Campden in the North.
 It’s known for its pretty villages, dry stone walls and steep sided valleys crisscrossed with footpaths and bridleways.

-The Glamping is set in 12-acre field, part of a small holding including the cottage and pony paddocks.
-It's a haven for wildlife with jays and woodpeckers in the woods, a family of buzzards often seen soaring over the treetops, owls hunt at dawn and dusk, deer and muntjac graze in the field, and if you’re lucky you’ll spot foxes and badgers.
-Stroud, well-known for its farmers’ market, is three miles away.
-Cirencester and the spa town of Cheltenham are both within a 30-minute drive.
+The Glamping is set in a12-acre field, part of a small holding including the cottage and pony paddocks.
+It's a haven for wildlife.
+You may spot jays and woodpeckers who live in the woods and a family of buzzards who are often seen soaring over the treetops.
+Owls hunt at dawn and dusk, deer and muntjac graze in the field.
+If you’re lucky you’ll see foxes and badgers.

 bottom of page